-It is not an easy task to deal with adultery in a marriage, and yet so many people are faced with this ordeal.
+It is not an easy task to deal with adultery in a marriage.
+An affair is such a violation of trust and yet so many people are faced with this ordeal.
 There are books, articles, and blogs written on this topic because it is a frequent reason for divorce.
 So here yet is another attempt to add my take on this difficult and damaging issue that a marriage or a primary relationship might endure.

 Many words are used to describe the spouse who strayed.
 We hear cheater, betrayer, unfaithful, liar, deceiver, and so on.
 And yes, these terms carry some truth.
 But these words convey only a fraction of the hurt and upheaval that an affair can create.
 Moving on from such emotional devastation is difficult.
 Both people must commit to change.